OlgaKuryatnikova/PolyLift/Examples/Readme.txt

 These are examples of instances used in the paper.
+Cases without "Yalmip" in their name require SOSTOOLS package.